culture

 Ask locals what's happening, or plan ahead for village fiestas that tourists never find.
 These are often the most memorable experiences.

-- Free museum Sundays: Many museums offer free entry on Sundays, especially in Malaga.
-Queues are longer, but you can see a lot for nothing
+Many museums offer free entry on Sundays, especially in Malaga.
+Queues are longer, but you can see a lot for nothing.

-- Flamenco at local bars: Skip the tourist tablaos.
-Many neighbourhood bars host free flamenco, especially in Seville and Granada
+Skip the tourist tablaos for flamenco.
+Many neighbourhood bars host free performances, especially in Seville and Granada.

-- Parks and plazas: Retiro Park in Madrid, Park Guell in Barcelona, and countless plazas nationwide offer free people-watching
+Retiro Park in Madrid, Park Guell in Barcelona, and countless plazas nationwide offer free people-watching.
+Many cathedrals host free or cheap classical concerts.
+And local festivals are free, fun, and utterly Spanish.

 Become a Disfruto/Disfrutona

-Want to really live like a local?
+Want to really live like a local in Spain?
 Become a "disfruto/disfrutona" (a lover of life's simple pleasures).

 Whether it's savouring a perfectly prepared meal, enjoying a sunny afternoon in the plaza, or spending three hours at dinner with friends, this mindset helps you slow down and appreciate the richness of everyday moments.